Young Justice: World Without Young Justice

 All four series featuring Young Justice characters take part in the "World Without Young Justice" crossover in April 2002.
 The five-part story arc features old Young Justice opponent Bedlam from "World Without Grown-Ups" returning and once again recreating the world to suit his will.
 In this new reality, Young Justice consists of distorted, and in some cases amoral, parodies of their proper selves.
 Reunited with Bart Allen and Tim Drake, Young Justice manages to defeat Bedlam once again and restore reality to its rightful state.

 With Young Justice once again in full force, the team decides to take a vote on who should become team leader, due to the feeling that despite Robin's return, they question whether or not he deserves the position of leader, particularly in light of having quit the team so abruptly.
 In the end, Wonder Girl, having blossomed into a competent, level-headed heroine since her more awkward days hiding under her wig and goggles, and also having stuck with the team through thick and thin since close to its beginning, wins the election, and is given full blessings from former leader, Robin.
 Though Robin loses his leadership position, he continues to act as the team's chief tactical mind, similar to Batman's role with the JLA.

 Wonder Girl assumes responsibility just in time to lead Young Justice to its next challenge.
-When Empress's father is kidnapped and murdered by her super-villain grandfather, Agua Sin Gaaz, a prominent and powerful resident of the nation of Zandia, populated primarily with criminals, Young Justice assembles a legion of young heroes from across the DCU to assist in Sin Gaaz's apprehension, including Stargirl, Jakeem Thunder, Lagoon Boy, Kid Devil, The Wonder Twins, and dozens of others.
+When Empress's father is kidnapped and murdered by her super-villain grandfather, Agua Sin Gaaz, a prominent and powerful resident of the nation of Zandia, populated primarily with criminals, Young Justice assembles a legion of young heroes from across the DCU to assist in Gaaz's apprehension, including Stargirl, Jakeem Thunder, Lagoon Boy, Kid Devil, the Wonder Twins, and dozens of others.
 The assault on Zandia is met with an equally staggering assemblage of villains, resulting in an all-out battle royale.
-Empress confronts Sin Gaaz, but the villain is defeated and murdered by Arrowette – not Cissie, but her mother, Bonnie King-Jones, passing off as her own daughter.
-After Sin Gaaz's demise, Empress is left in the care of two newborn infants suddenly created in his lab – the reincarnations of Anita's own deceased parents.
+Empress confronts Gaaz, but the villain is defeated and murdered by Arrowette's mother, Bonnie King-Jones, who had been posnig as her.
+After Gaaz's demise, Empress is left to care for her parents, who were reincarnated as infants in Gaaz's laboratory.